ARMmbed/mbed-client/README.md

 ### Notify

-The client sends the **Notify** operation to mDS during a valid observation on a Resource, once the notification conditions are met.
+The client sends the **Notify** operation to mDS during a valid observation on a Resource, when the notification conditions are met.

 ### Cancel